 The non-terminal-style parameter is used for the names of non-terminals.
 Two parameters style the text in the (optional) "underscore" component of a non-terminal reference.
 The first, non-terminal-subscript-style, applies to the segment between the underscore and the first caret (^) to follow it; the second, non-terminal-superscript-style, applies to the segment following that caret.
-For example, in the non-terminal reference x_y^z , x has style non-terminal-superscript-style, and z has style non-terminal-superscript-style.
-The only exception to this is when the subscript section consists only of unicode prime characters (t), in which case the non-terminal-style is used instead of the non-terminal-subscript-style.
+For example, in the non-terminal reference $x_y^z$ , x has style non-terminal-style, y has style non-terminal-subscript-style, and z has style non-terminal-superscript-style.
+The only exception to this is when the subscript section consists only of unicode prime characters (l), in which case the non-terminal-style is used instead of the non-terminal-subscript-style.